singingwolfboy/flask-dance/docs/api.rst

    .. attribute:: config

-      A special dictionary that holds information about the current state of the application, which the backend can use to look up the correct OAuth token from storage.
+      A special dictionary that holds information about the current state of the application, which the token storage can use to look up the correct OAuth token from storage.
 For example, in a multi-user system, where each user has their own OAuth token, information about which user is currently logged in for this request is stored in this dictionary.
-This dictionary is special because it automatically alerts the backend when any attribute in the dictionary is changed, so that the backend's caches are appropriately invalidated.
+This dictionary is special because it automatically alerts the storage when any attribute in the dictionary is changed, so that the storage's caches are appropriately invalidated.

    .. attribute:: from_config